 How to Get to Europe

-Whilst no airlines fly directly from Australia to Europe, many offer stopovers in their home cities either in Asia or Middle East.
+Whilst no airlines fly directly from Australia to Europe (with the exception of Qantas’ new non-stop 17 hour Perth to London flight), many offer stopovers in their home cities either in Asia or Middle East.
 Popular airlines include Emirates (Dubai), Etihad (Abu Dhabi), Qatar (Doha), Singapore Airlines (Singapore) and Cathay Pacific (Hong Kong).

-If you’ve ever dreamed of visiting Scandinavia and Russia—St. Petersburg in particular— a Baltic Sea cruise is about the simplest and most convenient way to get there.
+If you’ve ever dreamed of visiting Scandinavia and Russia—St. Petersburg in particular— Baltic Sea cruises are about the simplest and most convenient way to get there.
 While Russian visa requirements can be a complicated maze, cruise lines simplify the process and can take care of it completely on your behalf in many cases.

 St. Petersburg is the crown jewel in nearly all Baltic Sea cruises and almost every cruise line overnights there so you have two full days and one night in the city.
 Some lines like Regent Seven Seas Cruises even spend two overnights there.
 Other ports that may be included in your voyage are Tallinn Estonia; Helsinki, Finland; Stockholm, Sweden; Warnemunde (for Berlin), Germany; Riga, Latvia; and Gdansk, Poland.
-You can embark on Baltic Sea cruises from a number of European cities, including Copenhagen, Denmark; Amsterdam, Holland; or Stockholm, Sweden.
-There are a few seven-night itineraries but you’ll mainly find 10- and 14-night voyages that allow for deep exploration into both Scandinavia and Russia.
+You can embark on Baltic Sea cruises from a number of European cities, including cruises from Amsterdam, cruises from Copenhagen, cruises from Stockholm, cruises from Berlin or cruises from Hamburg.
+There are a few 7 night itineraries but you’ll mainly find 10- and 14-night voyages that allow for deep exploration into both Scandinavia and Russia.

 In St. Petersburg, tours focus on the cathedrals, palaces, and museums that were built during the time of Peter the Great in the early 1700s.
 Look for itineraries that explore St. Nicholas Cathedral, Marlinsky Theater, St. Isaac’s Cathedral, Palace Square, Peter and Paul Cathedral, Marble Palace, and Kazan Cathedral.
 Since you’ll overnight in St. Petersburg, you can also enjoy a night at the ballet.
 If you have time, take a tour just outside the city to Peterhof, the former residence of Peter the Great.